google-research/tensorflow_constrained_optimization/README.md

 # We will constrain the recall to be at least 90%.
 recall_lower_bound = 0.9

-# Create random "ground truth" parameters to a linear model.
+# Create random "ground truth" parameters for a linear model.
 ground_truth_weights = np.random.normal(size=dimension) / math.sqrt(dimension)
 ground_truth_threshold = 0